Genocs/enterprise-containers/helm-charts/README.md

 1. Created a new helm chart called helloworld
 2. Deployed to the cluster
-3. created secret and updated cluster settings
+3. Created secret and updated cluster settings

 ### demoapp

 1. Created a new helm chart called demoapp
 2. Deployed to the cluster
-3. created secret and updated cluster settings
+3. Created secret and updated cluster settings

 helm install hello_app ./helloworld --values ./helloworld/values.yaml